koobiq/design-tokens/packages/design-tokens/README.md

-# Design Tokens Koobiq
+# Tokens koobiq

 ## Overview

 Design tokens are special variables used to maintain a scalable visual system for UI development and brand consistency.
-Koobiq design-tokens store the visual design attributes that define the visual language, including color, typography, and spacing we use.
+Koobiq design tokens store the visual design attributes that define the visual language, including color, typography, and spacing we use.